-Despite the limitations of the MDGs, this, together with the Beijing Platform for Action, CEDAW, however, undoubtedly yielded processes, outputs and outcomes for promoting and attaining gender equality in several socio-economic dimensions.
+Despite their limitations, the MDGs, together with the Beijing Platform for Action, CEDAW, however, undoubtedly yielded processes, outputs and outcomes for promoting and attaining gender equality in several socio-economic dimensions.
 In many countries across the world, women now have increased legal rights in ownership and inheritance of property, marriage, and opportunities for advancement though implementation deficits persist.
-The World Bank's 2012 study on Gender Equality in East Asia and the Pacific reported that, "Women still have less access than men to a range of productive assets and services, including land, financial capital, agricultural extension services, and new information technologies."
-Further, the World Bank study noted persistent trends in "employment segregation" along gender lines: women being more less likely than men to work formal sector jobs and more likely to work in poorly paid occupations and enterprises.
-Despite diminishing gender disparities in education outcomes and achievements, women continue to join the labor market less, and when they do, they tend to be paid less than men for similar work.
+The World Bank's 2012 study on Gender Equality in East Asia and the Pacific reported that,

+"Women still have less access than men to a range of productive assets and services, including land, financial capital, agricultural extension services, and new information technologies."

+Further, this World Bank study noted persistent trends in "employment segregation" along gender lines: women being more less likely than men to work formal sector jobs and more likely to work in poorly paid occupations and enterprises.
+Despite diminishing gender disparities in education outcomes and achievements, it has been observed, however, that women continue to join the labor market less, and when they do, they tend to be paid less than men for similar work.
 (World Bank, 2012).